why Roblox Corporation [RBLX] is a Good Choice for Investors After New Price Target of $49.46

-Roblox Corporation [NYSE: RBLX] slipped around -0.79 points on Tuesday, while shares priced at $38.87 at the close of the session, down -1.99%.
+Roblox Corporation [NYSE: RBLX] jumped around 2.1 points on Monday, while shares priced at $42.04 at the close of the session, up 5.26%.
 The company report on February 7, 2024 at 8:00 AM that Roblox Reports Fourth Quarter and Full Year 2023 Financial Results.

 Strong year over year growth in Daily Active Users, Hours Engaged, Revenue, and Bookings.